AhmedYousriSobhi/aCupOfTea/programming/python/101-python.md

 - [References](#references)

 # Concepts Highlights
 These illustrations are provided from [learnxinyminutes-python](https://learnxinyminutes.com/docs/python/), so they are copied and pasted to be able to add some of my own notes on them.
-So please refere to the original website for the complete wonderfull tutorial.
+So please refer to the original website for the complete wonderful tutorial.

 So in the following sections, we will not cover a full beginning illustration for the python, and we consider that you just want to wrap up and recall the important notes in python.

-## 1. Primitive Datatypes and Operators
+## 1. Primitive Datatype and Operators
 ### Arithmetic
 ```python
 # Integer division rounds down for both positive and negative numbers.